RebeccaLab/lab-site/content/prospective-students/_index.md

 ### Performance Milestones

-The Rebecca Lin AI Lab maintains high standards for research excellence.
+The Rebecca AI Lab maintains high standards for research excellence.
 We expect all members to:

 - **Meet research milestones** on schedule and contribute meaningfully to ongoing projects
 - **Maintain consistent progress** toward degree completion and research objectives